-Chicago, IL –Investment in supply chin technology is predicted to climb by 95 per cent in 2019, according to MHI’s 2019 Annual Industry Report, “Elevating Supply Chain Digital Consciousness”.
+Chicago, IL – Investment in supply chain technology is predicted to climb by 95 percent in 2019, according to MHI’s 2019 Annual Industry Report, “Elevating Supply Chain Digital Consciousness”.

 Eight out of ten survey respondents believe digital supply chains will be the predominant model within just five years.
 The survey results also suggest that investment in supply chain innovation is at a critical inflection point, with a trend of declining investment from 2015 to 2018 being more than countered by the 95 per cent increase in projected spending for 2019.

 - 57 per cent of respondents are planning new technology investments totaling more than US$1 million over the next two years (up 10 per cent over last year’s survey)